VectorInstitute/agent-bootcamp/README.md

 Python Code Interpreter demo- using the OpenAI Agent SDK, E2B for secure code sandbox, and LangFuse for observability.
 Refer to [src/2_frameworks/3_code_interpreter/README.md](src/2_frameworks/3_code_interpreter/README.md) for details.

+MCP server integration example also via OpenAI Agents SDK with Gradio and Langfuse tracing.
+Refer to [src/2_frameworks/4_mcp/README.md](src/2_frameworks/4_mcp/README.md) for more details.

 ### 3. Evals